Skip to main content

 The Two Parties of Data Stewardship

 HIPAA’s protections are enforced through the designation of two key roles ∞ Covered Entities and Business Associates.
 Understanding these roles clarifies who holds the responsibility for protecting your data.
 A Covered Entity is your direct point of care.
 This includes your physician, your clinic, your health plan, and any healthcare clearinghouse that processes your medical claims.
-They are the primary custodians of and are directly bound by all of HIPAA’s rules.
+They are the primary custodians of your health information and are directly bound by all of HIPAA’s rules.

-A Business Associate is any person or organization that performs a function or service on behalf of a that involves the use or disclosure of PHI.
+A Business Associate is any person or organization that performs a function or service on behalf of a Covered Entity that involves the use or disclosure of PHI.
 This is where a wellness app developer enters the picture.
 When your clinic offers an app for you to track your TRT protocol, the app developer becomes a Business Associate.

 An app developer who signs a BAA is making a legal commitment to safeguard your information, making them accountable for any breaches or unauthorized disclosures.